ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Deleting file shares, accessor share bindings, and mount targets with the API
 {: #delete-share-targets-api}

 Before you delete a file share, make sure that it is [unmounted](#fs-mount-unmount-vsi) from all virtual server instances and that all mount targets that belong to the file share are [deleted](#delete-mount-target-api).
-If your file share is shared with another account, delete the accessor bindings before you delete the share.Also, if the file share has a replica file share, you must remove the replication relationship.
+If your file share is shared with another account, delete the accessor bindings before you delete the share.
+Also, if the file share has a replica file share, you must remove the replication relationship.
 For more information, see [Remove the replication relationship with the API](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=api#fs-remove-replication-api).

 #### Deleting share bindings of a file share with the API
 {: #delete-bindings-api}